-Waterproof headphones (sold separately) must be used if the headset is fully immersed in water.
+Waterproof headphones (sold separately) must be used if the AT Pro is fully immersed in water.
+The standard land-use headphones included with the detector are not waterproof.

 CARE AND MAINTENANCE

 Battery Level Indicator

 Battery Replacement-The AT Pro is operating with fresh or fully charged batteries when 4 illuminated bars on the Battery Level Indicator (see above) are displayed.
 The detector will maintain full performance until the batteries need to be replaced.
 Replace batteries when there is only one segment remaining.
 NiMH rechargeable batteries may be used.
 Expect 20 to 40 hours of operation depending on battery type and quality.